Spring Boot Application Performance Monitoring Using New Relic Tool

 # Default is true.

-enabled: true# Threshold in seconds for when to collect a transaction
+# Threshold in seconds for when to collect a transaction

 # trace.
 When the response time of a controller action exceeds